 Section 3.
-Definitions - Community College Commission.
+Definitions-Community College Commission.

-- (a) "AICPA standards" means the generally accepted auditing standards promulgated by the American Institute of Certified Public Accountants."
-Academic year" means a period of time that begins with the summer semester and ends with the spring semester in the following year.
-The year referred to is the calendar year in which the spring semester falls (AY19 means summer and fall semesters 2018 and spring semester 2019). - (b) "Accreditation" means the process by a national or regional organization to grant public recognition of a program or college, indicating that it meets established standards of quality, as determined through initial and periodic self-study and peer evaluation. - (c) "Administrative Computing System" (ACS) means the system that the Commission has purchased for the community colleges and itself, allowing for the following electronic processes to occur at each institution: student services, human resources, financial services, and data reporting. - (d) "Adult Education" (AE) means all instructional and instructional-related activities provided to anyone above the age of compulsory attendance as defined by W.S.
+- (a) "AICPA standards" means the generally accepted auditing standards promulgated by the American Institute of Certified Public Accountants. - (b) "Accreditation" means the process by a national or regional organization to grant public recognition of a program or college, indicating that it meets established standards of quality, as determined through initial and periodic self-study and peer evaluation. - (c) "Administrative Computing System" (ACS) means the system that the Commission has purchased for the community colleges and itself, allowing for the following electronic processes to occur at each institution: student services, human resources, financial services, and data reporting.
+Through this system, the colleges have the capability to do their own analytics and send the resulting data, as well as raw data, to the Commission.
+Commission staff then utilizes the data received from the colleges within its own system to build reports for entities such as the legislature. - (d) "Adult Basic Education" (ABE) or "Adult Education" (AE) means all instructional and instructional-related activities provided to anyone above the age of compulsory attendance as defined by W.S.
 21-4-102, to assist adults in obtaining the knowledge and skills necessary for employment, self-sufficiency, parenting, and improved quality of life.
-This includes, but is not limited to, basic literacy, English literacy, citizenship and high school equivalency. - (e) "AICPA standards" means the generally accepted auditing standards promulgated by the American Institute of Certified Public Accountants. - (ef) "Annual report" means the report required by W.S.
-9-2-1014. - (fg) "Associate of Applied Science" (AAS) means a terminal, two-year degree designed for students planning to enter the workforce upon degree completion.
+This includes, but is not limited to, basic literacy, English literacy, citizenship and high school equivalency. - (e) "Annual report" means the report required by W.S.
+9-2-1014. - (f) "Associate of Applied Science" (AAS) means a terminal, two-year degree designed for students planning to enter the workforceplace upon degree completion.
 This degree enables a completer to transfer to a baccalaureate of applied science degree program and includes occupation-specific technical coursework.

-- (gh) "Associate of Arts" (AA) means a two-year degree designed for students majoring in the arts, humanities, social sciences, and related disciplines.
-This degree prepares the student for transfer to a baccalaureate degree program and includes substantial coursework in the humanities, social sciences, arts and liberal arts. - (hj) "Associate of Science" (AS) means a two-year degree designed for students majoring in science, technology, engineering, mathematics, business and other related disciplines.
-This degree prepares the student for transfer to a baccalaureate degree program and includes substantial coursework in mathematics, natural sciences, engineering, business and/or other related disciplines. - (jk) "Auxiliary enterprises" means those entities that furnish goods or services to students, faculty or staff and charge a fee directly related, although not necessarily equal, to the cost of goods or services.
-Colleges will strive to operate their auxiliary enterprises in a self-supporting manner. - (km) "Board of Cooperative Educational Services" (BOCES) means an entity as described in W.S.
-21-20-101 through 111.

-(mn) "Capital Construction" means:

-- (i) Capital Improvements and Capital Assets - (A) Acquisition of land, or a legal interest in land, in conjunction with the construction of a structure. - (B) Acquisition of existing structures, or legal interests in structures, in conjunction with an approved construction project.
+- (g) "Associate of Arts" (AA) means a two-year degree designed for students majoring in the arts, humanities, social sciences, and related disciplines.
+This degree prepares the student for transfer to a baccalaureate degree program and includes substantial coursework in the humanities, social sciences, arts and liberal arts. - (h) "Associate of Science" (AS) means a two-year degree designed for students majoring in science, technology, engineering, mathematics, business and other related disciplines.
+This degree prepares the student for transfer to a baccalaureate degree program and includes substantial coursework in mathematics, natural sciences, engineering, business and/or other related disciplines. - (j) "Auxiliary enterprises" means those entities that furnish goods or services to students, faculty or staff and charge a fee directly related, although not necessarily equal, to the cost of goods or services.
+Colleges will strive to operate their auxiliary enterprises in a self-supporting manner. - (k) "Board of Cooperative Educational Services" (BOCES) means an entity as described in W.S.
+21-20-101 through 111. - (m) "Capital Construction" (CapCon) means: - (i) Capital Improvements and Capital Assets - (A) Acquisition of land, or a legal interest in land, in conjunction with the construction of a structure. - (B) Acquisition of existing structures, or legal interests in structures, in conjunction with an approved construction project.